-Women in business is something far too often gets overlooked, so we decided to dedicate an entire RTP180 to celebrating and highlighting some amazing women from the Triangle area.
+We decided to dedicate an entire RTP180 to celebrating and highlighting some amazing business women from the Triangle area.
 We invited mothers, young entrepreneurs, and those who have failed once but got it right the second time to share their stories, passions, and aspirations to a room full of 200 eager ears.
 Below is my recap from the evening:

 Sarah Glova – Reify Media